Flaggen_Fahnen_International

 Starting the degree course

-According to the degree programme regulations, the Master’s degree requires “good knowledge of Chinese at the level achieved in the language modules of the Bachelor’s degree in Sinology at Ruhr-Universität Bochum (42 credit hours per semester)”.
+According to the degree program regulations, the Master’s degree requires “good knowledge of Chinese at the level achieved in the language modules of the Bachelor’s degree in Sinology at Ruhr University Bochum (42 credit hours per semester)”.

 Students who can submit proof of a total of approx. 200 credit hours are generally eligible for the Master’s degree.